 What Is Instagram Reels?

 Reels is an Instagram feature that lets you create short-form video content that you can share with your Instagram followers or anyone on the platform.
-You can record and edit 15-second videos, adding audio and effects, and then share the videos with your followers and the entire Instagram community (if your account is public).
+You can record and edit up to 90-second videos, adding audio and effects, and then share the videos with your followers and the entire Instagram community (if your account is public).

 How to Create Instagram Reels

-Here, you’ll have four icons on the left side of the screen:
+You'll find several icons on the left-hand side of the screen:

 Effects: Choose from Instagram’s library of backgrounds, games, filters, and effects.

-Timer: Choose the length of your video so you can use hands-free recording.
+Timer: Select countdown before the video starts, so you can use hands-free recording.

 You’ll also be able to turn your flash on or off, switch the camera between front-facing and rear-facing, or go to the Instagram Stories settings.

 To record a new video for your Instagram Reels, tap the camera button.
-You’ll see a pink progress bar along the top of the screen to show your 15-second time limit.
+You’ll see a pink progress bar to show your time limit.